EmVance1/VanGo/README.md

 - Debug and Release configurations (work in progress)
 ```
 "cfg.debug": { ... },
+"cfg.release": { ... },
 ```

-### It just works
+## It just works
-Slab a `build.json` next to a `src` directory with a `main.cpp` in it and everything will just work.
+Slap a `build.json` next to a `src` directory with a `main.cpp` in it and everything will just work.
 Was that so hard Microsoft?
 No Visual Studio needed.